 5 free nights at a Category 3 hotel

 One of the nice features of the Marriott program is that members always receive the 5th night free on award stays.
 So if you were to book five nights at one of the 2,000+ Category 3 hotels once off-peak pricing starts, you’d pay 15,000 points per night for four nights, and 0 points for the fifth!
+The welcome bonus on either of these cards, plus minimal spending would get you there.

 While there are plenty of North American properties in this category, international locations (particularly in Southeast Asia and Eastern Europe) can be a great way to stretch your points at a more luxurious property.

 Standard pricing at Category 3 properties is 17,500 points a night, so you’d need 70,000 points for the five-night stay.
-If you meet the spending requirement for the welcome bonus at Marriott properties you’d have ~67,500 points (plus whatever you earned for your stay), so that would be a great way to maximize.

 Splash out on a luxury stay